DataDog/integrations-core/sqlserver/README.md

 # Compatibility

-The sqlserver check is compatible with all major platforms.
+The sqlserver check is compatible with all Windows and Linux platforms.

 # Metrics